What is radiation therapy?

 What is radiation therapy used for?

-Radiation therapy can be used as a treatment option in various circumstances for the treatment of skin cancers.
+Radiation therapy may be used as a treatment option in various circumstances for the treatment of non-melanoma skin cancers.

 It can be used alone, aiming to destroy the tumour cells, or as part of your treatment plan after surgery if the tumour is prone to regrowth.